christopherc2371/Playing/Readme.txt

 This is a playing repository.
 I have zero desire to make or have comments on anything and just want you all to have a good day.
 Thank you :)
+I believe I want to modify this file once in a while though...